 I remember meeting Reginald when I was just a Junior high kid helping out at my church’s inner city ministry.
 Reginald was a tall lanky kid like myself.
 He had a brother who played basketball and was on our church team.
 Reginald attended our ministry, His Heart, for years.
 He was different than the other guys that came to the church from our neighborhood.
 The biggest difference was that he played the cello.
 Me being the naive, suburban kid, I didn’t know that inner city schools even had a strings program.
 But Reginald became a quick friend, always kind and willing to help out in any way.
 He even brought his cello and played during our services for special music.
 I remember when Reginald was diagnosed with Lymphoma.
 He fought against the chemo and even had to take off a good bit of school to complete his treatments.
 We didn’t see Reginald or his brother often after he was sick, but we celebrated when he defeated the disease.
 Then the cancer came back.
 He fought again and again.
 He was such a great kid, I just knew he would be fine.

 I was diagnosed with the same disease in 2013.
 Reginald was one of the first to reach out to me and talk about it.
 I remember the first time I saw him after I was diagnosed.
 He came to the church and we embraced.
 Now we have a much different connection than before.
 We knew the horrors of cancer, even if it was a type that had a good success rate.
 I pronounced my remission in 2014 and again Reginald was one of the first to congratulate me.
 He said that one day he would be able to say that too.
 Reginald passed away this past Saturday from years of battle against cancer.
 He died the day he was supposed to graduate from Belhaven University at the age of 24.
-My mom, sister, and I went to his visitation together.
-My sister was in youth group with him and we all loved him.

 This is the hard part.
 Reginald celebrates today completely healed with Christ by him.
 It is nice to think about him playing the cello beside an angelic orchestra.
 Reginald was a success story.
 A kid in the rough inner city of Jackson, who loved classical music and worked so hard to get a college degree.
 He did it.
 This is the part where I ask the questions.
 What was Reginald’s purpose that only he could fulfill for Christ?
 What is God trying to teach through this?
 Why am I still here?
 Why are you still here?
 They are tough to answer.